gpsites/rgreylofts.com/index.md

 to adjust your subscription and view the archives, etc.

 ## HOA Members Private List (All Unit Owners)
-If you are a unit owner, you need to
+If you are a unit owner, please
 **[join the Owners discussion group](https://groups.google.com/group/rgl-owners/subscribe)** to receive important announcements and participate in discussions.